twrackers/SFX_Light-sketches/README.md

 This repository holds Arduino sketches which are used to create lighting special effects.

-At this time two sketches have been uploaded.
-Both use Adafruit PWM (pulse width modulation) driver devices to control multiple LEDs at the same time.
+At this time three sketches have been uploaded.
+The first two below use Adafruit PWM (pulse width modulation) driver devices to control multiple LEDs at the same time.
 Both are also written to run on the [Adafruit Itsy Bitsy 32u4 (5V 16MHz version)](https://www.adafruit.com/product/3677) microcontroller.
+The third, `TowerStrobes`, is written for the [Adafruit GEMMA v2](https://www.adafruit.com/product/1222adafruit.com/product/1222) and will drive LEDs directly with Darlington transistor drivers.

 ## LighthouseBeacon ##
 This sketch will be used to create the "rotating" beacon at the top of a lighthouse.
 The lighthouse itself is an N-scale (1:160 scale) model which was designed to hold a simple grain-of-rice incandescent bulb with no driving electronics.
 I plan to replace that bulb with a small 3D-printed piece which will have 12 white [Pico LEDs](https://evandesigns.com/products/chip-nano-pico-leds?variant=39985935646768) from [Evan Designs](https://evandesigns.com/) (Fort Collins, Colorado, USA) mounted around its tip.